 Get 10% off your first purchase when you sign up for our newsletter!

 St. Demetrios Greek Orthodox Community of Hamilton and District

 Copyright © 2021 St. Demetrios Greek Orthodox Community of Hamilton and District - All Rights Reserved.

 Powered by GoDaddy Website Builder

 We are open!
-We are allowed a maximum of 10 individuals as per Provincial Order.
+We are allowed a maximum of 15% Capacity or individuals as per Provincial Order.
 This number includes the priest, chanter(s), volunteers, etc.

 Services will continue to be live streamed on YouTube and FaceBook.

 Masks must continue to be worn at all times, and all individuals must disinfect upon entering and leaving the church.
 Social Distancing protocols remain in place.